kennyfrc/cami.js/README.md

 Cami's observables have the following characteristics:

-* It has a `value` property that holds the current value of the observable.
+* They can be accessed and mutated like any other data structure.
+The difference is that observables, upon mutation, notify observers.
-* It has an `update` method that allows you to update the value of the observable.
+* The observer in the `ReactiveElement` case is the `html tagged template` or the `template()` method to be specific.

-When you update the value of an observable, it will automatically trigger a re-render of the component's `html tagged template`.
+When you mutate the value of an observable, it will automatically trigger a re-render of the component's `html tagged template`.
 This is what makes the component reactive.

 Let's illustrate these three concepts with an example.
 Here's a simple counter component: